openebs-archive/openebs-docs/docs/storageschema.md

-As shown above, the end result of an SPC is either a cStor pool or Jiva pool being created inside the replica pod.
+As shown above, the end result of an SPC is either a cStor pool or a Jiva pool created inside the replica pod.
 For creating the cStor pools inside the replica pod, the Kuberntes side-car pattern is used.

-#### Example of an SPC